Estimators work out how much it will cost for a company to supply products and services to its clients.

 You would plan, design and manage construction projects for large buildings, transport links and major structures.

-The projects you’d work on could be anything from bridges and tall buildings to transport links and sports arenas.
+The projects you would work on could be anything from bridges and tall buildings to transport links and sports arenas.

 You could work in one of these specialist areas:

 You would prepare the documents to try and win projects for your company.
-You’d estimate how much it would cost, how long it would take and how many people would be needed to work on it.
+You would estimate how much it would cost, how long it would take and how many people would be needed to work on it.

 At the start of the project you would: